coderlawa/milestoneOne/README.md

 I have adopted the best practices available for making websites usable to individuals who depend on screen-readers by making this project as accessible as possible by;

-* Using semantic HTML.
+* Used semantic HTML.
-* Using descriptive "alt" attributes on images.
+* Used descriptive "alt" attributes on images.
-* Ensuring sufficient color contrast throughout the site.
+* Ensured sufficient color contrast throughout the site.
+* Added animated icons to attract the attention of users.

 - - -